Jbleezy/BO1-Reimagined/README.md

 * Now obtainable on round 1 on Kino Der Toten and Shangri-La
 * Kills all zombies instantly
 * Enemies killed by a Nuke no longer drop powerups
-* Zombies killed from Nuke count as kills for the person who grabbed the Nuke
+* Zombies killed from a Nuke count as kills for the player who grabbed the Nuke

 ### Wunderwaffe
-* Floating powerup icon now shows Wunderwaffe weapon model
+* Powerup model now shows Wunderwaffe weapon model
 * Switch weapons to end powerup duration
 * Powerup can now drop while one is already active